 The tooth extraction process

-Our professional oral surgeons perform tooth extractions at our San Diego, CA office.
+Our professional oral surgeons perform tooth extractions for dentures at our San Diego, CA office.
 Before we pull the tooth, local anesthesia is used to numb the area.
 If the tooth is impacted, we will have to remove the gum and bone tissue that cover the tooth by cutting it away.
 Next, we gently grasp the tooth and rock it back and forth to release it from the jaw.
 When this doesn’t work, the tooth may need to be extracted in several pieces.
 Once we extract the tooth, a blood clot forms inside the socket.
 We apply a gauze pad to help stop the bleeding.
 Sometimes, we may need to apply stitches to close the gum edges.
 We will provide post-op instructions that include what to eat and for how long to maintain that diet after tooth extraction.

 How soon can I eat after tooth extraction?

 Most of the time individuals asks “when can i eat solid food after tooth extraction?”
 Immediately following your tooth extraction and while recovering, you will need to start with only liquids or soft foods (for the first 24 to 48 hours).
 You should not be chewing any food, which can lead to pain.
 Here are some examples when you ask after a tooth extraction when can i eat, you can eat immediately following tooth extraction include yogurt, applesauce, smoothies, blended soups, pudding, ice cream, mashed potatoes, and Jell-O.

 As you continue to recover, you can slowly re-incorporate other foods into your eating routine.
 On day three, you can try semisoft foods, such as scrambled eggs or oatmeal.
 If you can eat these foods without pain, you can move on to solid foods, such as fruit, chicken, or vegetables.
 Most of our patients at Dental Express in San Diego, CA can resume normal eating within a week following their tooth extraction.